-Therefore, the SGR applies the entire regulation, adopting the most stringent requirements of applicable regulations.
+In a capacity as "significant" manager, the SGR is required to adopt all the most stringent requirements of applicable regulations.

-The "Remuneration and incentive policies of Eurizon Capital Real Asset SGR S.p.A." consist of three sections:
+The "Remuneration and incentive policies of Eurizon Capital SGR S.p.A." consist of three sections:

 - "Section I: Procedures for adopting and implementing the Remuneration and Incentive Policies" which describe the roles and responsibilities of Corporate Bodies and internal entities of the SGR to adopt and update the Policies; - "Section II: Remuneration and incentive principles, systems and tools", that describe the remuneration and incentive systems of the SGR and relative adoption and implementation procedures; - "Section III: Rules for identifying personnel that have a significant impact on the risk profile of the Group and the SGR or on managed assets", that describes the principles and criteria used to identify personnel that have a significant impact on the Company's risk profile.